-5.2.5 Waterflow Alarm and Supervisory Devices.
-Waterflow alarm and supervisory alarm devices shall be inspected quarterly to verify that they are free of physical damage.
+5.2.5 Waterflow Alarm and Supervisory Signal Initiating Device.
+Waterflow alarm and supervisory signal initiating devices shall be inspected quarterly to verify that they are free of physical damage.

-5.2.6 Hydraulic Design Information Sign.
-The hydraulic design information sign for hydraulically designed systems shall be inspected quarterly to verify that it is attached securely to the sprinkler riser and is legible.
+5.2.6\ Hydraulic Design Information Sign.
+The hydraulic design information sign shall be inspected quarterly to verify that it is provided, attached securely to the sprinkler riser, and is legible.